VIJAYALAXMI-SHANKARGOUDA-BIRADAR/Address_Book/README.md

 > Internally, it looks like plain text.
 But when opened in tools like Excel or Google Sheets, those commas are interpreted as column separators, and each line becomes a row.

 > So just like Jacket J1, **CSV gives me more features in one format**—it’s readable, portable, structured, and compatible across platforms.
-That’s why I used it for permanent contact storage in my Address Book system."
+That’s why I used it for permanent contact storage in my Address Book system.

 # Work Flow :
 <img width="2000" height="1123" alt="image" src="https://github.com/user-attachments/assets/6d678416-e0d8-4917-9be4-6a2139aede86" />